AncientYoshi/AncientYoshi/README.md

 - 🌱 I’m currently learning everything,especially backend...
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2023 Goals: Learn more about web3 and API
-- ⚡ Fun fact: I love to code and playing games and watching anime / drums
+- ⚡ Fun fact: I love to code and playing games and watching anime and Netflix series

 ### Connect with me: